TATA-IQ/vd-iot-postprocess/README.md

 # Dependency
 1. This Module is dependent on the https://tatacommiot@dev.azure.com/tatacommiot/Video%20Based%20IoT/_git/vd-iot-dataapiservice
 2. This module also needs kafka broker
-3. This module will be dependent on various detection service and grpc server(repo is not created yet)
+3. This module will be dependent on various detection service and grpc server(it is available in https://dev.azure.com/tatacommiot/Video%20Based%20IoT/_git/vd-iot-modelvalidation)

 # Installation
 1. Install Python3.9